In this blog post, we will be doing a thorough review of TradingView.

 Here is an example widget that shows data on several different markets and indexes:

 The market data is pretty comprehensive and I haven’t seen anything glaringly missing.
-For more details on supported markets, check out their market’s section here.

 Be mindful that TradingView is not a trading platform per se.
 They do support a number of brokers that you can connect to it in order to perform buy/sell orders, but if your broker is not supported, you might not be able to perform live trading on the platform.